 These thoughts are formed in childhood by the experiences people go through and the surroundings they live in.
 People imbibe them deeply, and from these experiences, they form skewed generalisations that are often negative.
 But if given a hard look, people will find that most decisions are the outcome of these experiences.
 To lead a fulfilling life, it would be better to shed these beliefs and transform them into something more positive and enlightening.

 “Our beliefs may not exist in our minds as explicit propositions.
 They may be so implicit in our thinking that we are hardly aware of them at all; yet they clearly lie behind our actions.”

 The human race is one such species that is capable of achieving anything.
 Infinite possibilities are waiting for those who wish to walk the path and rise above their limiting beliefs.
 The other day I chanced upon reading an instance from the life of the most revered Indian Sage, Rishi Viswamitra.
-He was born as a King but with his extreme tapas, he became Brahmarishi.
+He was born as a king, but with his extreme tapas, he became Brahmarishi.
 It was only one incident that changed the course of his life and shook his inner quest.

 This incident left a deep impact on King Kaushika.
 He realized, the greatness of the powers obtained by the penances, and he became inclined to obtain all these powers.
 He renounced his kingdom and began his quest to become a greater sage than Vasishta.
 Furthermore, he took on the name Vishwamitra.
-So, this incident completely changed the course of his life, and he began his journey to find his highest potential and to which he succeeded after the extreme penance of thousands of years.
+So, this incident completely changed the course of his life, and he began his journey to find his highest potential, which he succeeded in after the extreme penance of thousands of years.